RichardZJM/K-MTP-training/research_notebook.md

 However, I first started with a relatively arbitrary distribution of strains and shears to understand the process a bit better.
 The process is documented below.

-### Format of the MTP
+### Format of the MTP File

 First, DFT the results of the DFT calculation are compiled into a single output folder for easier manipulaiton.
 At this stage, the user needs to select the hyperparameters of the potential that they wish to train ($\text{lev}_{\max}$).
 As previously explained, the level of the potential and the Chebyshev polynomial in the radial basis sets, are two of the most important hyperparameters.
 The structure of an MTP and the current values of its trainable parameters are dictated in a text file.
 In the passive training process, the parameters are updated based on the optimization of the energy, force, and stress errors with respect to the training set.
 The MLIP package includes several untrained potentials which act as a starting point.

 Using a $\text{lev}_{max}$ of 8 and 8 members in the radial basis, the potential file resembles the following:

 ```sh
 MTP